com-lihaoyi/scalatags/Readme.md

 block2 = <div>{element_list}</div>
 ```

+Which shows how you can generate HTML directly in your python code, using your python variables.
 These libraries are basically the same thing, and have some nice properties:

 - The one-template-per-file rule is gone!
 This encourages you to make more, smaller fragments and then compose them, which is great.
 - They're no longer string-based, so you won't have problems with XSS or malformed output.
-- The API is really simple; maybe 10 different things you need to remember, and the rest is bog-standard.
-They don't need to load templates from the filesystem anymore (with all the associated discovery/loading/caching logic) since it's all just in your code.
+- The API is really simple; maybe a dozen different things you need to remember, and the rest is "just use Python/PHP".
+E.g. they don't need to load templates from the filesystem any more (with all the associated discovery/loading/caching logic) since it's all just in your code.
-- The syntax is completely familiar too; apart from maybe one new rule (using `{}` to interpolate values) the rest of your templates and logic are bog-standard HTML/Python/PHP.
+- The syntax is completely familiar too; apart from maybe one new rule (using `{...}` to interpolate values) the rest of your templates and logic are bog-standard HTML/Python/PHP.
 - Abstraction is almost seamless; both systems allow you to define custom components and have them called via `<component arg="..." />`

 But they're not quite there:

 - Although the syntax is familiar to you, it's not familiar to your editor, and probably will mess up your syntax highlighting (and other tooling) in your Python/PHP files.
 - Defining custom components (e.g. in [Pyxl](https://github.com/dropbox/pyxl#ui-modules)) is much more verbose/tedious than it needs to be.
 Most of the time, all you want is a function; very rarely do you want a fragment that is long lived and has mutable state, which is where classes/objects are really necessary.
 - Even using custom components gets tedious; at some scale, everything you pass into a component will be a structured Python value rather than a string, and you end up with code like `<component arg1="{value1}" arg2="{value2}" arg3="{value3}" arg4="{value4}" />`.
-It's nice to have inbuilt/custom components behave uniformly, but you wonder what the XML syntax is really buying you.
+It's nice to have inbuilt/custom components behave uniformly, but you wonder what the XML syntax is really buying you other than forcing you to only use keyword-arguments and to wrap arguments in `"{...}"`.
 - It's still XML!
 People spend [a lot](https://github.com/visionmedia/jade) [of time](http://haml.info/) trying to get XML out of their templates; it seems odd to spend just as much time trying to put it into your source code.

 Scalatags